NASCAR: Global expansion

 In 2006, Toyota announced they would be joining NASCAR's ranks.
 Toyota generated early success winning several races off performances from Denny Hamlin and Kyle Busch.
 Any increase in foreign competition is expected to raise the price of putting a car on the track.

 Another topic on the NASCAR circuit is the increase in foreign born drivers and the effects they may have on the future of NASCAR.
-Juan Pablo Montoya, Patrick Carpentier, and Dario Franchitti are among the foreign-born big names who have crossed over from Formula One and the Indy racing circuit.
+Juan Pablo Montoya, Patrick Carpentier, Dario Franchitti, Kimi Räikkönen, and Jenson Button are among the foreign-born big names who have crossed over from Formula One and the Indy car circuit.
 These drivers have made an impact on NASCAR not only by winning races and dominating road courses, but by expanding NASCAR's point of view.

 NASCAR included a race at the Mexican road course Autódromo Hermanos Rodríguez in the Nationwide Series schedule from 2005 through 2008, as well as a race in Montreal, Canada at Circuit Gilles Villeneuve from 2007 through 2012, with the Camping World Truck Series adding a date at Canadian Tire Motorsport Park in 2013.
 There has been talk of possible expansion with exhibition races in Japan and a return to Canada.

 Expanding into international markets could increase NASCAR's popularity and allow foreign sponsors and manufacturers to get involved in the sport.
 Some think this could be a very positive move for NASCAR, which has seen its television ratings drop 21 percent between 2005 and 2007.
 During the same 2-year period, NASCAR also saw the greatest drop in tickets prices observed in over a decade.
 In 2010, NASCAR saw television ratings drop 10% from the year before, which was down 33% off its peak in 2005.
 Some think that an increase in international diversity would translate into growth and generate greater opportunities for NASCAR fans.

+In 2023, to celebrate their 75th anniversary, NASCAR partnered with Chevrolet and Hendrick Motorsports to enter a Next Gen Camaro ZL1 in the 24 Hours of Le Mans.
+It coincided with the 100th anniversary of the prestigious endurance race at the Circuit de la Sarthe in Le Mans, Sarthe, France, and the Camaro entered as a Garage 56 (Innovative) entry.
+Jimmie Johnson and Button were joined by German WEC veteran and Mike Rockenfeller – a 2010 LMP1 category and overall winner at Le Mans – as the drivers.
+Chad Knaus, Johnson's crew chief during each of his Cup Series championships, was project manager, while the car bore #24 in honor of Jeff Gordon.